This page refers to the

 Definition

-In addition, the description is displayed when the user hovers over the column name in a table or table chart visualization in an Explore, a dashboard, or a Look:
+In addition, Looker also displays the description when the user hovers over the column name in a table or table chart visualization in an Explore, a dashboard, or a Look.

 {% else %}